Black crested gibbon: Description

+Diet

+The black crested gibbon mainly eats fruits from a variety of plant species.
+It also feeds on flowers, leaves, and buds at increased rates during months when fruit is not available.
+On rare occasions, it will eat fungi, insects, bird eggs and young, and small mammals such as flying squirrels.

 Behavior

-Gibbons are forest dwellers and are well known for their habit of swinging between the branches of the rainforest on their long arms, a method of locomotion known as brachiation.
-Gibbons are also adept, however, at walking upright, both on the ground and in the trees.
-Black crested gibbons live in small family groups consisting of a monogamous male and female and their offspring; occasionally groups reportedly may contain additional mature females.
-These apes are predominantly arboreal and the group forages and sleeps amongst the trees.
-Led by the female, the breeding pair partakes in vigorous bouts of singing in the morning, which hauntingly echo through the forest.
-These 'duets' are believed to be essential in pair bond formation and reinforcement, and also serve to advertise the presence of the group within the territory.
-A single young is born every two to three years and the infant is usually weaned once it reaches two years old;

-Black crested gibbons feed preferentially on ripe, sugar-rich fruit, such as figs, but occasionally consume vitamin-rich leaf buds, and rarely eat animals.
+Gibbons are arboreal primates that travel mainly by brachiation, which means they use their elongated arms to swing from an overhead branch or support.
+Gibbons also utilize other forms of locomotion such as bipedal walking, climbing, leaping, and diving.
+They prefer to rest in taller, thicker trees with high coverage, most likely to avoid detection by predators.
+Although they are territorial, gibbons are less aggressive than the great apes, potentially due to living in smaller groups.

 Group living

-Black-crested gibbons live arboreally in small groups, most of which consist of a pair of adults, one male and one female, and their offspring.
+The black crested gibbon lives arboreally in small groups, most of which consist of a pair of adults, one male and one female, and their offspring.
 It has been observed that some groups consist of one adult male living with two to four females and their offspring.
 The group could potentially include one infant, one juvenile, one adolescent, and one sub adult.
 Groups have been found to be territorial, like other species of gibbons.
 Territories are limited by the availability of the male for territory defense.
 Thus, group and territory size would be limited.
 With a large group, territory defense would not be favored by kin selection due to the group consisting of less-closely related individuals.
 Though the research is not explicit, there can be some assumptions made about altruism within groups.
 Since the majority of groups are living in monogamous relationships with both males and females displaying aggression when another individual enters, it is likely that kin selection plays a major role in determining behavior of the group.
 Kin recognition is thought to be favored for maternal-offspring relationships.
 This is largely due to primates' uncertainty over paternity, even in pair-bonding species due to female promiscuity.
 Social behaviors within groups will evolve according to Hamilton's rule.